jcppman/jcppman.github.io/src/contents/cv.md

 The first one gives me job and keeps me survived while the second one "absorbs" all the breads I earn, however, I love them both, equally.

-## What I am not good at

-As a software engineer who has a master degree of computer science, it's kind of a shame that I don't have tank-solid knowledges in algorithm or fields that people might exptect me to have (I know how to invert binary-tree on whiteboard though, lol).

 ## What I am good at

 I am good at learning new things, and I love to dig & dive into something I